Tag: presentation psychology

 They never circled back.
 Two months later, I followed up.
 “Still considering.”
 Three months: “The timing isn’t right.”
 Six months: the initiative quietly died, and I spent the next year rebuilding credibility.

-It took me years — and dozens of similar experiences working with banking clients — to understand what “let me think about it” actually means.
+It took years — and dozens of similar experiences across 25 years in corporate banking — to understand what “let me think about it” actually means.
 And more importantly, what causes it.

 The answer changed how I approach every executive presentation.